 After the dough has sat for a bit, you’ll sprinkle arrowroot powder and knead it into the dough.
 Arrowroot powder acts as a binding agent for the dough.
 If you’re finding the dough is too sticky or wet, feel free to add in more arrowroot.

 On to the fun part, my personal fave: cutting the cookies!
 Roll out the dough on parchment paper until it’s about 1/4 of an inch thick.
 Cut the dough into desired shapes and place them on a cookie sheet.
 Bake 8-10 minutes or until the bottom of the cookies are golden.

 Let cookies cool completely before decorating or transferring to a storage container.

-I can’t wait for you to try this delicious, buttery cookies.
-I made them for Isaac and his brother a while back and they were hooked on them.
+I can’t wait for you to try these delicious, buttery cookies.
+Isaac and his brother had some a while back and they were hooked on them.
 I need to make another batch ASAP!

 Sprinkles, look for ones that are naturally colored